-The Unmutual Reviews: All Night Long (DVD) Review by Brian Watson
+The Unmutual Reviews: All Night Long, the film Review by Brian Watson

-Carlton, who seem to have rights to an awful lot of Patrick McGoohan's work, have released "All Night Long" on DVD quite recently.
-At GBP6.99, it had to be worth a purchase to see what PMG was up to in 1961 before "Danger Man", "Dr Syn (Alias 'The Scarecrow')" and "The Prisoner" so I spent Easter Sunday with the answerphone on and the room darkened.
+What was PMG was up to in 1961 before "Danger Man", "Dr Syn (Alias 'The Scarecrow')" and "The Prisoner"?
+I spent Easter Sunday with the answerphone on and the room darkened.

 OK, this is familiar ground so far.
 The elements of the film's opening: are a man gets into a stylish car, a blaring insistent soundtrack plays as the car weaves through the streets of London (cutaway to Big Ben), our man parks the car (he looks determined, purposeful), there is a clap of thunder and a cutaway to the storm clouds, he strides purposefully through a pair of double doors, down a corridor, through more double doors, there is a man sitting ... playing a double bass?!
 OK, this is black and white and the interior of a jazz club.
 Still, I'm not pining for Portmeirion yet.